-From the view toolbox on the left-hand side we can show the image planes and from the file for box we can load and save our progress.
-The done button is also in the file toolbox for when we are finished segmenting.
+From the View toolbox on the left-hand side we can show the image planes and from the File toolbox we can load and save our progress.
+The Continue button is also in the File toolbox for when we are finished segmenting.